open-data-toronto/docker-local-environment/README.md

 Although we constantly strive to make the environment as close to reality as possible, but there are a number of issues we are still working through:

-* Datapusher is not working, uploaded files are not pushed to the datastore.
+* Datapusher has been disabled, so uploaded files are not pushed to the DataStore automatically.
 In the meantime, use the [Datastore API](https://docs.ckan.org/en/2.8/maintaining/datastore.html)
 * Featured posts are not dispayed in homepage

 ## 5. Troubleshooting